 3. Local Gardening Groups: See if there are any gardening clubs or groups in your area.
 They might have workshops or events for beginners, and you can meet other people who love gardening.

-4. Extension Offices: Some places have offices that give advice about gardening, especially for your area.
+4. Extension Offices: Some places have offices that give gardening advice, especially for your area.
 They might have helpful guides or workshops you can attend.

 5. Gardening Websites: Check out websites that talk about gardening.
 They usually have articles and guides that are easy to understand.
 Websites like The Old Farmer's Almanac or Gardening Know-How can be useful.